 No Laws on Growing

 When it comes to growing marijuana, Minnesota has no specific laws, but if caught, any charges are based on the weight of the plant.
-That means, if your plants are a pound or less, you will only have up to a $200 fine, even less if it’s your first time.
-There is one drawback to growing weed in Minnesota though.
-The state plans to prohibit Medical marijuana users from growing their own plants.
-This only means that if they do grow weed in Minnesota, it will be the same legally as not being a part of the medical program.
+That means, if your plants are 42 grams or less you will only have up to a $200 fine, even less if it’s your first time.
+In term of medical users, the state is more clear.
+Medical marijuana users are prohibited from growing their own plants.
+If they do grow weed in Minnesota, it will be the same legally as not being a part of the medical program.

 Minnesota smoking laws